t-hanlon/Breadth-First-Search/README.md

 For each of T test cases, print a single line consisting of N−1 space separated integers, denoting the shortest distances of the N-1 nodes from starting position S.

-For unreachble nodes, print −1.
+For unreachable nodes, print −1.